google/WebFundamentals/src/content/en/fundamentals/performance/webpack/use-long-term-caching.md

 ### For single-page apps

-To split single-page apps by routes, use `import()` (see the “Lazy-load code that you don’t need right now” section TODO: link).
+To split single-page apps by routes, use `import()` (see the [“Lazy-load code that you don’t need right now”](#lazy-loading) section).
 If you use a framework, it might have an existing solution for this:

 * [“Code Splitting”](https://reacttraining.com/react-router/web/guides/code-splitting) in
   `react-router`'s docs (for React)